-- Apply the different concepts, theories of macroeconomic analysis in understanding business environment. - Summarize the change in the size of circular flow of national income due to different withdrawals and injections, and their impact. - Analyze the various macroeconomic variables and their interlinkages with each other like income, saving, consumption, investment, rate of interest, MEC and multiplier etc. - Outline the money market dynamics in economy and role in determination of interest rate. - Infer the phase of business cycle from present economic condition and evaluate the policy measures to control business cycle. - Analyze and evaluate the basic problems of an economy which have been faced by the countries and policy makers over time like achieving high rate of growth, controlling inflation, preventing business cycles and solving problems of unemployment and poverty. - Explain the ripple impact of Exchange rate and BOP in an economy.
+- Apply different concepts, theories of macroeconomic analysis in understanding business environment. - Summarize the change in the size of circular flow of national income due to different withdrawals and injections, and their impact. - Analyze various macroeconomic variables and their interlinkages with each other like income, saving, consumption, investment, rate of interest, MEC and multiplier etc. - Outline the money market dynamics in economy and role in determination of interest rate. - Infer the phase of business cycle from present economic condition and evaluate the policy measures to control business cycle. - Analyze and evaluate the basic problems of an economy which have been faced by the countries and policy makers over time like achieving high rate of growth, controlling inflation, preventing business cycles and solving problems of unemployment and poverty. - Explain the ripple impact of Exchange rate and BOP in an economy. - Understanding characteristics of Indian economy.

 - Micro Economics Vs Macro Economics

 - Circular Flow

 - National Income

 - Classical Model of Income Determination

 - Consumption, Saving and Investment function

 - Keynesian Theory of Income Determination-A Simple Economy Model

 - Multiplier, The Paradox of Thrift and the Multiplier

 - Money and Supply of Money

 - Demand for Money

 - Quantity Theory of Money

 - Business cycles

 - Inflation and unemployment

 - Monetary and Fiscal policy

 - Foreign Exchange Rate

 - Balance of Payment

+- Basic Features of Indian Economy

 - Characteristics of K-Economy

 Session Topic 1-1 Meaning, Micro Economics Vs Macro Economics, Significance, limitations, Few Concepts used in Macro Economics 2-2 Circular Flow of Income and Expenditure in Two sector economy.
-3-3 Circular Flow of Income and Expenditure in Three and Four secto economy.
+3-3 Circular Flow of Income and Expenditure in Three and Four sector economy.
 4-4 Presentation on Major withdrawals and injections in Indian economy.
-5-6 National Income, Concepts and Definition, Methods of Measurement of National Income 7-7 Numerical on National income & Discussion on the different concepts of National income in India and their relevance 8-9 Classical Model of Income Determination 10-10 Consumption, Saving and Investment function 11-13 Keynesian Theory of Income Determination-A Simple Economy Model 14-14 Quiz 15-16 Multiplier, types and significance, The Paradox of Thrift and the Multiplier 17-17 Money, kinds of Money and Functions of Money 18-19 Supply of Money 20-21 Demand for Money 22-23 The Quantity Theory of Money 24-24 Presentations 25-26 Introduction of IS-LM Model in Two Sector Model , Derivation of IS and LM curve 27-27 General Equilibrium Determination with the help of IS-LM Curve 28-29 Inflation; Meaning, Measures, Control Measures 30-30 Presentation and discussion on the present inflationary trends in India 31-32 Monetary and Fiscal policy-Objectives and Instruments 33 Presentation on the current Monetary and Fiscal measures taken by Gov. and their effects in Indian economy

-34-34 Inflation and rate of Employment, Kinds of unemployment, Phillips Curve 35-36 Balance of Payment, Meaning, Accounts of BOP, Disequilibrium of BOP 37-37 Exchange Rate-Fixed and Flexible , Determination of Exchange Rate, Purchasing Power Parity 38-38 Presentation on the current trade deficit and exchange reserve in India and impact of it on Indian Growth 39-39 Characteristics of K-Economy 40-40 Wrap up
+5-6 National Income, Concepts and Definition, Methods of Measurement of National Income, 7-7 Numerical on National income & Discussion on the different concepts of National income in India and their relevance 8-9 Classical Model of Income Determination 10-10 Consumption, Saving and Investment function 11-13 Keynesian Theory of Income Determination-A Simple Economy Model 14-14 Quiz 15-16 Multiplier, types and significance, The Paradox of Thrift and the Multiplier 17-17 Money, kinds of Money and Functions of Money 18-19 Supply of Money 20-21 Demand for Money 22-23 The Quantity Theory of Money 24-24 Presentations 25-26 Inflation; Meaning, Measures, Control Measures 27-27 Presentation and discussion on the present inflationary trends in India 28-29 Monetary and Fiscal policy-Objectives and Instruments 30-30 Presentation on the current Monetary and Fiscal measures taken by Gov. and their effects in Indian economy 31-32 Inflation and rate of Employment, Kinds of unemployment, Phillips Curve 33-34 Balance of Payment, Meaning, Accounts of BOP, Disequilibrium of BOP 35-36 Exchange Rate-Fixed and Flexible , Determination of Exchange Rate, Purchasing Power Parity 37-38 Basic Features of Indian Economy

+39-39 Characteristics of K-Economy 40-40 Wrap up